Nursing 1141- Pharmacology » Fall 2022 » Mastery EAQ Ch. 44

 While interviewing a pregnant patient, the nurse learns that the patient takes aspirin for pain relief.
 Which appropriate suggestion does the nurse give to the patient?

-A. "You should stop taking aspirin during the first trimester of the pregnancy."
+"You can take aspirin during the third trimester of the pregnancy."

-B. "You can take aspirin during the third trimester of the pregnancy."
+"You should stop taking aspirin during the first trimester of the pregnancy."

 Question #42